|

 project Non Public Spaces, a form of investigative photography and artistic practice

 which aims at giving a closer look to the social order and centers of power.
-Ernst

 Logar realized the second part of the Hong Kong Project in the autumn of 2009.